cskiraly/TinyOS/branches/tinyos-2_0_devel-BRANCH/apps/MViz/README.txt

-README for MultihopOscilloscope
+README for MViz
 Author/Contact: tinyos-help@millennium.berkeley.edu

 Description:

-MultihopOscilloscope is a simple data-collection demo.
-It periodically samples the default sensor and broadcasts a message every few readings.
-These readings can be displayed by the Java "Oscilloscope" application found in the TOSROOT/apps/Oscilloscope/java subdirectory.
-The sampling rate starts at 4Hz, but can be changed from the Java application.

-You can compile MultihopOscilloscope with a sensor board's default sensor by compiling as follows:

-  SENSORBOARD=<sensorboard name> make <mote>

-You can change the sensor used by editing MultihopOscilloscopeAppC.nc.
+MViz is a sample application for the MViz network visualization tool.
+The MViz application is a multihop collection network.
+Nodes whose (ID % 500) == 0 are collection roots.
+The application samples a platform's DemoSensorC and routes those values to the collection roots.
+The roots send the packets to the serial port, which the MViz java application then visualizes.

+To run this application, install the TinyOS application on several nodes, one of whom is a root.
+Then run the tos-mviz script with MVizMsg as a parameter:

+tos-mviz [-comm source] MVizMsg

+This will cause the MViz java tool to parse the fields of MVizMsg and make them displayable.
+As nodes send readings to the base station, they will be displayed in the GUI.
+Please refer to the MViz tutorial for further information.

 Tools:

-The Java application displays readings it receives from motes running the MultihopOscilloscope demo via a serial forwarder.
-To run it, change to the TOSROOT/apps/Oscilloscope/java subdirectory and type:

-  make
-  java net.tinyos.sf.SerialForwarder -comm serial@<serial port>:<mote>
-  # e.g., java net.tinyps.sf.SerialForwarder -comm serial@/dev/ttyUSB0:mica2
-  # or java net.tinyps.sf.SerialForwarder -comm serial@COM2:telosb
-  ./run

-The controls at the bootom of the screen allow yoy to zoom in or out the X axis, change the range of the Y axis, and clear all received data.
-You can change the color used to display a mote by clicking on its color in the mote table.
+The Java application lives in support/sdk/java/net/tinyos/mviz.
+It is invoked by the tos-mviz script, which is part of a TinyOS tools  distribution.
+The top-level Java class is net.tinyos.mviz.DDocument.
+To display a mote image, the tool looks for a mote.gif in either the local directory (default) or a directory specified with the -dir parameter.

 Known bugs/limitations:

+Under Ubuntu Linux, the MViz Java visualization can be painfully slow.

 None.

-See also:
-TEP 113: Serial Communications, TEP 119: Collection.

 Notes:

-MultihopOscilloscope configures a mote whose TOS_NODE_ID modulo 500 is zero to be a collection root.
+MViz configures a mote whose TOS_NODE_ID modulo 500 is zero to be a collection root.